Helping Children With Selective Mutism During the Holidays

 Set realistic expectations

 After you’ve set some realistic expectations, make sure to share them with your child, too.
-Not only will realistic expectations reduce everyone’s stress, but they will also empower your child and help him feel proud and accomplished.
+Not only will realistic expectations reduce everyone’s stress, but they will also empower your child and help them feel proud and accomplished.

 Start slow